rockroman/PP3_The_Coach/README.md

 <hr>
-- Testing display menu function in (validate.py) file since this function is more complex and function that is called from that function is based on user input after doing research and got question answered on stackoverflow,only behaviour of the function is tested. and after both tests passed function is calling the right function based on user input
+- Testing display menu function in (validate.py) file since this function is more complex and the function that is called from that function is based on user input after doing research and getting a question answered on stackoverflow,only behaviour of the function is tested. and after both tests passed function is calling the right function based on user input

 ![Test passed](docs/testing/unit_test/display_menu.png)